fracaludo/RankChem/README.md

 conda install xtb-python
 ```

-The packages below should have been installed but if not, use the following commands:
+When installing the RankChem, the necessary dependencies should be installed automatically.
+However, if the dependencies are not installed as expected, please ensure you install the following packages by executing the following commands:

 ```bash
 conda install -c conda-forge morfeus-ml